 “Thoughts and prayers” from Christians who still fight against full LGBTQ inclusion in the their churches is repentance worthy.

-Thinking about people is all well and good and prayer certainly won’t hurt them—but these aren’t particularly helpful either.
+Thinking about people is all well and good and prayer certainly won’t hurt them—but these things aren’t particularly helpful either if you do nothing else.

 They won’t take weapons from the hands of terrorists and prior offenders and the mentally ill.
 They won’t make a single street safer.